kmkittu/TerraformLB/README.md

 Lets walk through each step in detail.

 ###1) Prepare Terraform setup files

-Remember we are going to create resources in cloud, for that first we need to specify OCI credentials to terraform for login into OCI.
-Lets first collect the basic credentials required to login, that are User OCID, Tenancy OCID, fingerprint, compartment OCID, region and Private key.
+The downloaded zip file has terraform.tfvars.
+It has the basic credentials required to login, that are User OCID, Tenancy OCID, fingerprint, compartment OCID, region and Private key.
+Lets discuss how to collect those values.
+Login into OCI cloud portal, thats the easy way to collect all the required attribute values.

 ### Tenancy OCID
 Open the Profile menu (User menu icon)  and click Tenancy: <your_tenancy_name>.